 Example content.

 [There are billions of WLAN systems in operation around the world.
 WLAN systems are recognized to provide a total cost of ownership (TCO) that provides a significant operation cost benefits.
-This amendment is focusing on enabling AMP communication in WLAN which allows ultra low energy consumption and long life-cycle IoT applications.
-Therefore, this amendment is not expected to change markedly today’s operation costs and indeed a goal is to improve the TCO via enabling reduced device energy consumption.]
+This amendment is focusing on enabling AMP communication in WLAN which allows ultra low energy consumption and long life-cycle IoT applications Which use battery-free AMP divices by exploring ambient power sources and enable maintenance-free IoT network to reduced/avoid the hunman intvervention.
+The AMP communication in WLAN also benefits to the enviroment via getting rid of usage of conventional battery.
+Therefore, this amendment is not expected to change markedly today’s operation costs and indeed a goal is to improve the TCO via enabling reduced device energy consumption and the labor cost.]

 e) Other areas, as appropriate.